|

 the end result is a potential improvement over

-Wonder Woman is
+Wonder Woman in

 some ways, but the situation with the album is reversed; whereas the

-album experience, the
+experience, the

-Aquaman album is quite frustrating in its
+Aquaman albums are quite frustrating in their

 poor presentation of the arguably more engaging music.